mattermost/docs/source/process/bug-fix-release.md

     - Run daily automated upgrade tests to avoid catching upgrade bugs late
 6. Build:
     - Verify with Release Manager before cutting any new RCs (approved fixes should be merged)
-    - Push next RC to acceptance and announce in Town Square with new RC link
-    - Check CI servers running on release branch
+    - Cut next Release Candidate and check CI servers running on release branch
 7. Marketing:
-    - Finish draft of blog post for mattermost.com and all art work (screenshots, GIFs and twitter banners) used for the blog post
+    - Finish draft of blog post for mattermost.com and all art work (screenshots, GIFs, and Twitter banners) used for the blog post
         - Upgrade should be recommended if there are security fixes in this version, with a note thanking the security researcher
-    - Send blog post for release manager and PMs to review
+    - Send blog post for Release Manager and PMs to review

 ### H. (T-minus 7 working days) Release Candidate Testing Finished

 1. **(Team) Daily Release Update Meeting**
-    - Confirm testing assigned in the release testing spreadsheet is complete
+    - Confirm testing assigned in the Release Testing spreadsheet is complete
     - Continue to triage Jira tickets
-    - If no blocking issues are found, PM, Dev and QA sign off on the release and plan to cut final
+    - If no blocking issues are found, PM, Dev, and QA sign off on the release and plan to cut final
 2. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete